Broadcast relay station: National networks

-Relay transmitters by country
+By country

 Canada

 In Canada, "re-broadcaster" or "re-broadcasting transmitter" are the terms most commonly used by the Canadian Radio-television and Telecommunications Commission (CRTC).

 Television

 A television re-broadcaster may sell local or regional advertising for broadcast only on the local transmitter.
 Rarely, they may air limited programming distinct from their parent station.
 Some "semi-satellites" broadcast local newscasts or separate news segments in part of a newscast.

 There is no strict rule for the call sign of a television re-broadcaster.
 Some transmitters have call signs different from the parent station (CFGC in Sudbury is a re-broadcaster of CIII), and others use the call sign of the originating station followed by a number (such as the former CBLFT-17 in Sarnia, Ontario).
 The latter type officially includes the television station's -TV suffix between the call sign and the number, although it is often omitted from media directories.

 The numbers are usually applied sequentially, beginning with "1", and denote the chronological order in which the station's rebroadcast transmitters began operation.
 Some broadcasters may use a system in which the number is the transmitter's broadcast channel, such as CJOH-TV-47 in Pembroke, Ontario.
-A broadcaster cannot mix the numbering systems under a single call sign; the transmitters are numbered sequentially or by their analogue channel.
+A broadcaster cannot mix the numbering systems under a single call sign; the transmitters are numbered sequentially or by their analog channel.
 If sequential numbering reaches 99 (such as TVOntario's former broadcast transmitters), the next transmitter is assigned a new call sign and numbered "1".
 Translators which share a frequency (such as CBLT's former repeaters CBLET, CBLHT, CBLAT-2 and CH4113 on channel 12) are given distinct call signs.

-Digital re-broadcasters may be numbered by the TV channel number of the analogue signal they replaced.
-TVOntario's CICO-DT-53 (digital UHF 26, Belleville) is an example; the station was converted in 2011 to vacate an out-of-core analogue channel (UHF 53), and retains CICO-TV-53's former analogue UHF television call-sign numbering as a surviving TVO repeater.
+Digital re-broadcasters may be numbered by the TV channel number of the analog signal they replaced.
+TVOntario's CICO-DT-53 (digital UHF 26, Belleville) is an example; the station was converted in 2011 to vacate an out-of-core analog channel (UHF 53), and retains CICO-TV-53's former analog UHF television call-sign numbering as a surviving TVO repeater.